maubanel/GMS2-4-Directions/rotate-down/README.md

 ```
 if (angle - image_angle == 180) temp *= -1;
 ```
 This is done so that the image flips rotation when moving positive 180 degrees.
-It looks a git better to my eyes, but is not absolutely necessary.
+It looks a little bit better to my eyes, but is not absolutely necessary.

 ```
 temp = image_angle - min(abs(temp), frict * 10) * sign(temp);